Wogen Group (“the Group”) values its reputation for sound ethical dealings with the various organisations with whom it undertakes business.

 - Conflicts of Interest

-All employees must avoid involvement in outside activities that could (or potentially could) conflict with the employee’s loyalty; or might adversely affect the employee’s judgement and objectivity or time spent on Group business; or might reasonably be construed by others as such.
+All employees must avoid involvement in outside activities that could (or potentially) conflict with the employee’s loyalty; or might adversely affect the employee’s judgement and objectivity or time spent on Group business; or might reasonably be construed by others as such.
 Any employee or other member of staff who is aware of any business dealings conferring, or potentially conferring, personal gain, or involving relatives or associates of members of staff, must supply details of such transactions in writing to the Group Chief Executive Officer.

 - Business Gifts and Corporate Hospitality